 Pain and Suffering

 Although more subjective than medical bills or lost wages, pain and suffering is a legitimate factor of slip and fall settlements.
 The amount awarded for pain and suffering is determined by a jury and what they deem an appropriate amount for the plaintiff.
 For example, if the injured person suffers severe depression because of the injuries sustained from the accident, they would be entitled to compensation for pain and suffering.

 Each slip and fall settlement is different.
 Although there are several aspects to consider when determining a settlement amount, the three listed above are common among most cases.
-Consulting a qualified slip and fall lawyer in Arizona is always the best first step in determining your potential compensation.
+Consulting a qualified injury lawyer in Phoenix, Arizona is always the best first step in determining your potential compensation.

 Let us tell your story